microsoft/Quantum/samples/getting-started/qrng/README.md

 ## Running the Sample ##

 To run the sample, use the `dotnet run` command from your terminal.
-To run the sample via the python host program, run `python host.py` from your terminal.
+To run the sample via the Python host program, run `python host.py` from your terminal.

 ## Manifest ##